daddiovaro44/SCC-Project/README.md

 It is called Formula 1 because uses a dataset based on 2019-present kind of compound used for the highest motorsport category: soft, medium, hard, intermediate and wet.

-To use it for you how kind of racing change the dataset and execute the preparation of the data to match with the code of this repository.
+To use it for your kind tyre compound change the dataset and execute the preparation of the data to match with the code of this repository.

 ## Data

 Data used in this application are collected from [Fast-F1](https://github.com/theOehrly/Fast-F1/tree/master) repository.
 We decided to use part of this data, information from 2019 to 2023 are retrived, filtered and ready to use.
-Then are saved in the `./data/` directory.
+Then are saved in the `./data` directory.

 ## Local Execution of the Web App